-Worst 10 ransomware attacks 2016 – we name the Internet's nastiest extortion malware
+11 of the worst ransomware - we name the internet's nastiest extortion malware

-Four years ago ransomware was a type of malware that had been kicking around for a decade to little effect.
-By 2016, suddenly, it is everywhere, supplanting all other forms of malware as the number one menace.
-Two things changed its status – the rise of Bitcoins (untraceable payment) and the example of FBI scareware which started to decline around 2012 but proved the principle that digital extortion can be profitable.
+Five years ago ransomware was a type of malware that had been kicking around for a decade to little effect.
+By 2017, it is everywhere, supplanting all other forms of malware as the number one menace.
+Two things changed its status – the rise of Bitcoin (almost untraceable payment) and the example of FBI scareware which started to decline around 2012 but proved the principle that digital extortion can be profitable.

 Ransomware is difficult to stop even for Windows computers running antivirus although that is improving.
-The only defence is backup but even that can come under attack from ransomware if it is reachable from the infected PC.
-Longer term, ransomware will inevitably fade but extortion malware could move to the next tactic of threatening people with exposure for non-existent crimes such as downloading child abuse images.
+The only reliable defence is backup but even that can come under attack from ransomware if it is reachable from the infected PC.
+Users are urged not to pay the fees.
+Longer term, extortion malware could move to the next tactic of threatening people with exposure for crimes they had not committed, such as downloading child abuse images.
 With more SMEs being affected than ever before, this threat has a way to run yet.

 CryptoLocker is long gone (downed by Operation Tovar in 2014) but it deserves infamy because its heyday of 2013 proved to cybercriminals how successful ransomware could be.
 It was supplanted by the equally vicious CryptoWall, which remains a headache to this day on systems not running updated AV or endpoint security.
 A long way behind state of the art but it doesn’t need to be.
 Recovery?
 It’s dead, Jim